Occupational TherapyAbout the Profession

 - Graduate students who are prepared to embrace life long learning concepts that reflect current theory, evidence-based practice ,and an understanding of individuals from different racial, ethnic and cultural backgrounds.

-The occupational therapy program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at:
+The Master of Science Occupational Therapy program is fully accredited through the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA). www.acoteonline.org

 4720 Montgomery Lane